ivory-vista-tech/countdown-app-v2/README.md

 # Aeon Timer

-Aeon Timer is a countdown Next.js application hosted at [https://aeon-timer-v2.netlify.app/](https://aeon-timer-v2.netlify.app/).
+Aeon Timer is a countdown Next.js application hosted at [Aeon Timer](https://aeon-timer-v2.vercel.app/).
 It provides users with a versatile countdown feature along with additional functionalities like time, messages, and an auto-countdown feature.

 ## Features